szpak/perf4cdi/README.txt

 Things planned to implement in the nearest future:
  - CDI factory to produce loggers
  - ability to work as CDI extension (needed?)
- - move project's SCM to SourceForge
+ - move project's SCM to SourceForge - DONE
- - add unit tests
+ - add unit tests - DONE
- - put project's jars into public Maven repository
+ - put project's jars into public Maven repository - DONE
  - further suggestions are welcome

 Note: Perf4CDI in current version does its job, but there are a few things to improve, so it is not possible to quarantine a backward compatibility of the future versions.
 Therefore it should be used in production environmental carefully.